SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 This directory contains the following files:

+1. <b>bridge.js</b> - This file contains the NodeJS server which will listen to requests from the CL node
+1. <b>chain.js</b> - This file contains helper functions which are needed to interact with the agoric chain
+1. <b>chainlink.js</b> - This file contains helper functions to send job requests to the CL node
 1. <b>db.js</b> - This file contains helper functions related to the database
 2. <b>utils.js</b> - This file contains basic utility and helper functions